texeira-coffee/texeira.coffee/chipotle-sweet-potatoes.md

 Serves 6 to 10

-Based on a recipie I found a long time ago in the San Jose Mercury News.
+Based on a recipe I found a long time ago in the San Jose Mercury News.

 This dish will have some heat, use less chipotles if you want it milder.